 are formulated with nutritional ingredients in order to boost their nutritional value

 .
 You can find orange juice with calcium added, peanut butter

 made with omega-3 fats, and margarine that contains plant sterols.
 Most of these foods will bear some type of health claim on their labels, and usually a bigger price tag.
 So what's the difference between superfoods and functional foods

 ?
 Usually functional foods have been enhanced with some extra ingredient, while superfoods are typically in their natural state.

 Combine the words nutrition and pharmaceuticals, and you have nutraceuticals

 .
 While some people consider functional foods to be nutraceuticals, usually the term refers to dietary supplements that carry some claim of health benefit.
 These supplements are typically made from extracts of foods, such as quercetin, lutein

 .
-While there is lots of evidence that eating the whole foods that contain these components is good for you, the research results aren't as clear when you remove them from the foods and put them into pills.
+Research evidence indicates eating whole foods that contain these components is good for you, but the findings aren't as clear about what happens when you remove them from the foods and put them into pills.